beichenhpy/log-combine/README-EN.md

 2022-05-08 10:50:06.318  INFO 20390 --- [pool-4-thread-1] combine-log have generated               :
 2022-05-08 10:50:02,314 - [pool-4-thread-1] DEBUG cn.beichenhpy.sample.controller.SampleController - [79] - test3:5
 ```

+【feature】

+1. Supports merge printing of logs for asynchronous threads
+2. Support for generating merged logs based on user-set log levels

 ## A tool for combined log printing in one method.

 **NOTICE**